 In relation to PDL healing the following healing complications are described:

-- Permanent marginal bone loss
+- Traumatic loss of marginal bone

-Finally and probably the most essential complication is tooth loss usually caused by the abovementioned healing complications.
+Finally, and probably the most essential complication is tooth loss usually caused by the abovementioned healing complications.

 Prediction of healing complications